doncsugar/willow-theme/README.md

 ## Set-up
 Some of this may be automated in the future.

+This guide is meant for people that want to get the most out of this theme.

 ### Application Style
 **Lightly** will be needed for the blurred variant of this theme.
 You can view it and its installation instructions here: https://github.com/Luwx/Lightly
 * General